jrbart/fiboapi/README.txt

     python fiboapi.py 2>&1 >/dev/null

-Service is WSCGI and may be installed under a HTTP server such as nginx or Apache, or may be run as standalone as above.
+Service is WSGI and may be installed under a HTTP server such as nginx or Apache, or may be run as standalone as above.

+Depends on Python web and json modules.